nickyiliwang0000/h/css/css-grids.md

 * a keyword
   * **`auto-fill`**
   * **`auto-fit`**
-(detailed explanation of both keywords coming up below)
+(detailed explanation of both keywords can be found in the [Advanced CSS Grids](https://github.com/HackerYou/bootcamp-notes/blob/master/css/advanced-css-grids.md) notes)

 The **second value** that `repeat` takes is the size of the columns or rows to be created.
 Most often you will see this size represented in pixels (e.g. `200px`) or `fr` units (e.g. `1fr`).